Your property manager does most of the work.

 - Allow us to keep your property in good and safe condition;

-- Permit us to follow building codes and housing regulations affecting fair housing, health and safety;
+- Permit us to follow building codes and housing regulations pertaining to fair housing, health and safety;

-- Permit us to keep your escrow account in proper order.
+- Allow us to keep your reserve funds in good order.

 Item 3, means that we may need to replenish your contingency account from time to time to pay for maintenance.
 Whenever possible we will do this from collected rents rather than collecting from you.

-a free reference for property owners in Page County
+a useful source for property owners in Page County

 - Collections and evictions